eillanrt/eillanrt.github.io/content/posts/what-is-this.md

 Thanks btw!
 For starters, try using a service like [Feedly](https://feedly.com).

 If you're new to RSS, you can read about it [here](https://en.wikipedia.org/wiki/RSS).
 It is one of the oldest standards on the web.
-It has been around for a long time.
-It is simple and more privacy-oriented than modern newsletters nowadays.
 You can use RSS readers to start subscribing to RSS feeds, such as this blog.

+Even though this blog is not necessarily for virality and content creation, having this blog RSS-enabled makes readers have a way to subscribe.

 # Content

 ## Modifications
 I may occasionally need to update a particular content.
 It might include incorrect or outdated information, typos, grammatical mistakes, punctuation mistakes, and improvable formatting.
-Changes in this site are tracked by [Git](https://en.wikipedia.org/wiki/Git) which can be viewed publicly on GitHub.
-Any modifications made on this site are visible on the commits section of this blog’s [GitHub Repository](https://github.com/eillanrt/eillanrt.github.io/commits/main/).

-## Removal
-Since changes made are tracked by Git, even removed posts are still visible in the Git commit history.
-Obviously, it won’t be in the main branch anymore and won’t be displayed on this blog’s production.

 ## Reader's Discretion
 It is your responsibility as a reader to be cautious on what you read on the internet.